marrotte/goi/README.md

 ## Motivation

 The power rating system is based on recent game results.
-The section should be used to compare the relative strength of the two teams involved.
+The relative strength of the two teams involved is compared.
 A power line is calculated using both teams ratings and home field advantage.
 Where the power line differs significantly from the current line, the team with the edge is indicated.

 ## Requirements
 Python <br>